Dubai Digital Nomad Visa (Virtual Working Program UAE) — 2026 Update

 Proof of Employment or Business Ownership

-• Remote employees: Provide a work contract valid for at least one year and a letter from your employer confirming your role, income, and remote work arrangement.
+• Remote employees: Provide a work contract valid for at least one year and a letter from your employer confirming your role, income, and remote arrangement.

 Step 1: Gather Your Documents